| Decimal | Binary |

 Source: Ben Eater: Making logic gates from transistors

-How computer went faster and smaller
+How computer went faster and smaller.
+But designed for phone comp

 Relay comes from the word fresh horse that replaced an exhausted one (for long distance telegraphy, A weakened current could still operate a relay enabling a new circuit powered by a new battery) […] had more potential than its inventors realized” (combined signal from different sources).